 Tips to keep in mind when selecting a funeral wreath:

-- It is crucial that you invest some time in doing research while choosing a wreath.
+- You must invest some time in researching while choosing a wreath.
 Specific flowers are metaphors for particular feelings, so you must consider appropriateness.

 - Funerals may be formal occasions or informal ones.
 The wreath you send should be a reflection of that.